alimert-demirel/Data_Science_Project_2026/README.md

 Model Classification Report (Post-SMOTE)  (**12 May 2026 Output**)

 This is the output generated for the evaluation of the Random Forest model.
 (A classification report based on the testing dataset, 20% of the total data).
+The accuracy and precision of the model greatly increased with the implementation of the recent numerical integration.

 ```text
 Running Supervised ML with SMOTE...